 5. Ask Alexa to play your music, by saying "Alexa, ask My Media to play the album My Favourite Album"

 1. Your Alexa device must on the same network as the computer running the My Media server software.
 If this is not the case, please go to the Settings menu and choose one of the options to allow your media to be streamed via the Internet

 2. If your computer is running a software firewall, then you must have a rule configured to allow inbound TCP network connections on port 52050.
 The My Media for Alexa installation program will automatically create this rule for the standard Windows Firewall however if you are using any third party firewall or host intruson protection software then please check the software's instructions on how to create a similar firewall rule.

 3. If your computer has multiple network connections, then please check that My Media has automatically picked the IP address that's in the same network as the Alexa device.
 You can do this on the Settings page.
 If it has not, you can override this IP address - this must be the IP address of the computer running the My Media server

 4. The Sonos One does not currently support all the Audio Player API interfaces that My Media for Alexa requires; we hope that Sonos resolves this in a future software update.

 5. Alexa streams your music from your music library therefore your computer must be on whilst you play your music.
 This also means your computer must not be sleeping or hibernated.

 My Media for Alexa supports MP3 and M4A music files.
-You can optionally enable support for lossless FLAC files in the Settings page, however, please note that this is experimental as FLAC is not supported as a media format by Amazon on their devices.
+You can optionally enable support for FLAC, OGG and WMA files in the Settings page, however, please note that requires you to install ffmpeg as these formats are supported directly by Amazon on their devices.

 To manually open the My Media Web Console, open a Chrome or Firefox web browser and enter the URL http://localhost:52051